rjgiedt/Cardiovascular_Death_Prediction/README.md

 #### Problem Background
 An estimated 16.3 million Americans have coronary artery disease, which is ~7% of all U.S. citizens over the age of 20.
 Coronary artery disease occurs when atherosclerotic plaques, which are made up of cholesterol and other fatty substances, significantly occlude the arteries which provide blood to the heart muscle.
 The consequences of this disease can range from angina (chest pain) to a rupture of the plaque leading to arterial clot formation and heart tissue death (Myocardial Ischemia).
 For more information see:

-#### AHA Media Player
-Coronary artery disease (CAD) occurs when the inside (the lumen) of one or more coronary arteries narrows, limiting the… watchlearnlive.heart.org

 #### Data Set
 For this project I utilized the freely available MIMIC III Database: https://mimic.physionet.org/ .
 The dataset is made up ~ 47,000 Unique patients with over 650,000 diagnoses.
 Each patient and diagnosis is composed of a rich list of attributes including patient demographic information, lists of medications, a history of diagnoses and other potentially predictive medical characteristics in patients.